Picovoice/rhino/README.md

 ### iOS Demos

-Before building the demo app, run the following from this directory to install the Rhino-iOS Cocoapod:
+Copy your `AccessKey` into the `ACCESS_KEY` variable in `RhinoDemo/ContentView.swift` before building the demo.
+Then, run the following from this directory to install the Rhino-iOS Cocoapod:
 ```ruby
 pod install
 ```